Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 29 Desember 2025 13.50.22 UTC
+- WIB: Senin, 29 Desember 2025 14.34.01 UTC
-- WITA: Senin, 29 Desember 2025 14.50.22 UTC
+- WITA: Senin, 29 Desember 2025 15.34.01 UTC
-- WIT: Senin, 29 Desember 2025 15.50.22 UTC
+- WIT: Senin, 29 Desember 2025 16.34.01 UTC

 Kutipan Inspiratif:
-"You make the world a better place by making yourself a better person."
+"Friendship is a mercury drop.
+If it is dropped.
+Impossible to recollect.
+So do not drop your friends!!!!"

-Kategori: motivational
+Kategori: friendship